How to Embed a Video or 3rd Party Widget/Embed Code on Your Website

 Available for all plans on the Locable Marketing Platform

 Embedding widgets enables you to add new functionality to your website.
-Scroll down to see how to embed on your Locable powered website or within content.

 Adding video to your site is a great way to engage visitors in a more human and personal way.
 YouTube has become the standard for video hosting and is a great free option.